clintmod/macprefs/README.md

 I was trying to adapt the ~~`.osx`~~ `.macos` file from [Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and noticed that some of the cases for the domains were wrong and weren't actually changing the preferences they were intended to change.

-Running `defaults write` caused problems while trying create these scripts because of [Case Conflicts](#case-conflicts).
+Running `defaults write` with the wrong case also caused problems while trying create these python scripts because of [Case Conflicts](#case-conflicts).

 So I decided to write some scripts that use the standard api `defaults export` and `defaults import` to backup my preferences.